Mural by Shaun Thurston in TIAA Bank Field. @shaunthurston

 This mural is located at 115 N Davis Street.
 Puerto Rican artist, Bik Ismo, specializes in chrome paintings which is why he is well known as the “Chrome Master”.
 He created this mural for Art Republic Global.

-Earth Gods by Shaun Thurston
+Multiple Murals by Shaun Thurston

-The Earth Gods mural is located at 112 E Adams Street.
+The Earth Gods mural (above) is located at 112 E Adams Street.
 This spray-painted mural was created in 2014.
 Earth Gods was brought by the Art in Public Places Program.
 Shaun Thurston has artwork all over Jacksonville including the mural at the MOSH (Museum of Science and History) and the Floating Land mural at Chamblin’s Uptown shown below.

 The Dance of the Seven Sins Muses by Okuda San Miguel